Dwij-Vala/IDAI105-2505369-DwijVala/README.md

 * MLxtend
 * Folium

-These tools support data analysis, machine learning, and interactive visualization.
+These tools enable data analysis, machine learning, and interactive visualization.

 ---

 # Key Insights

-Some key insights obtained from the analysis include:
+Key findings from the analysis include:

-* Certain charging stations show significantly higher demand.
+* Some charging stations experience significantly higher usage compared to others.
-* Charging cost influences the number of users.
+* Charging cost can influence user demand.
-* Geographic location plays a major role in charging demand.
+* Geographic location plays an important role in station utilization.
-* Some stations show abnormal patterns requiring further investigation.
+* Certain stations show unusual behavior that may require further investigation.

-These insights can support better EV infrastructure planning.
+These insights can help optimize EV charging infrastructure planning.

 ---